 When you’re conducting your inspection, remember that you want to see OEM parts, not aftermarket parts.
 Unlike newer used cars, classic car parts are not as easy to come by.
 While not every part needs to be factory-original, the key components, like the motor, should be if that’s the restoration you are going for.
 To check the motor, pop the hood and look for it in the engine bay.

 3. Watch for Leaks

-You don’t have to be an expert to look for leaks.
+You don’t have to be an expert to start looking for any leaks.
 Just check underneath the vehicle.
 If you see puddles or obvious liquid stains, there could be an issue —and not just because you don’t want a mess in the garage.